 3. System outage

-System outage (or a downtime) refers to the period of time when a system/network cannot perform its primary function.
-Downtime may be caused by a vast number of reasons and may occur in companies of various sizes.
-Among the most frequent reasons are: human errors, old or unstable hardware, bugs in server operating system and integration/interoperability issues.
+System outage (or downtime) refers to the period of time when a system/network can’t perform its primary function.
+Downtimes can happen because of numerous reasons.
+Among the most frequent reasons are:

-For instance, in 2018 on Amazon Prime day, millions of shoppers faced high-profile outage on Amazon “Deals” page caused by the lack of servers able to handle such massive online traffic.
+For instance, in 2018 on Amazon Prime day, millions of shoppers faced a high-profile outage on the Amazon “Deals” page because its servers failed to handle such a massive online traffic spike.

-In RPA, the risk scenarios related to system outage may be represented as follows:
+In RPA, there are two potential risk scenarios related to system outage:

-- Unexpected network failure may disrupt the controlling bot operation leading to a significant loss in productivity
+- Unexpected network failure may disrupt the bot’s operation leading to a significant loss in productivity.

-- The rapid sequence of bot activities may cause system failure or outage
+- A rapid sequence of bot activities may cause system failure or outage.

 4. Disclosure of confidential information

-In business relations, сonfidential information is any information related to the company’s business and affairs that is not available to the public.
-Unauthorized disclosure of a company’s financial information, marketing plans, upcoming projects, and any other materials marked confidential may have devastating consequences for an enterprise.
+Confidential information is any information related to a company’s business and affairs that is not available to the public and has commercial value.
+Unauthorized disclosure of a company’s financial information, marketing plans, upcoming projects, and any other materials marked confidential may have devastating consequences.

-Sometimes even such a standard human error as a work-related call to a business partner during lunchtime, or an impulsive act of sending an email from a corporate email box to any third party to share some embarrassing company news, may be considered a disclosure of confidential information.
-It is in addition to a plethora of cases when such a disclosure is done on purpose with the help of more sophisticated techniques.
+Sometimes even a mere call to a business partner during lunchtime, or someone impulsively sending an email from a corporate email box to a friend to share some company news, may be considered a disclosure of confidential information.
+This is in addition to a plethora of cases when such disclosure is done on purpose with the help of more sophisticated techniques.

-The examples and scenarios above testify that cybersecurity risks within RPA implementation are not much different from the traditional cybersecurity risks which any company typically has to deal with in its daily routine.
-What’s more, the bots are surprisingly not more hazardous than humans.
+The examples and scenarios above testify that RPA security risks aren’t much different from the traditional cybersecurity risks which any company has to deal with.
+What’s more, RPA bots are surprisingly no more hazardous than humans.

-The good news is that although the possible impacts of cyber threats may build a rather dramatic picture in your mind, taking clear and sound information security steps will allow your business to operate seamlessly.
+The good news is that, although the possible impacts of security risks may paint a rather dramatic picture in your mind, there are clear risk management steps and best practices that will allow your business to operate seamlessly.

 Step 1.
 Software security

-Providing software security is one of the essential steps lying on the surface of business safety.
-There is no exception when it comes to RPA implementation.
+Providing software security is one of the essential steps on the path to ensuring the safety of a business.
+There’s no exception when it comes to secure RPA implementation.

-- Risk analysis: make constant security checks on RPA processes on each stage of implementation from bots creation to their launch and running
+- Risk analysis: Make constant security checks on RPA processes at each stage of implementation, from creating RPA bots to launching and running them.

-- Flaws analysis: analyze the current security architecture weaknesses in the areas of authentication, virtualization methods and connections of various environments
+- Flaws analysis: Analyze current security architecture weaknesses in the areas of authentication, virtualization methods, and connections of various environments.

 Step 2: Access management

-- Privileges and bots’ activities segregation: implement a set of measures to govern users’ access privileges and to segregate activities depending on the risk levels.
-You can build a specific security structure that allows the bots to perform only those tasks that assigned to them
+- Segregating privileges and bots’ activities: Implement a set of measures to manage users’ access privileges and segregate activities depending on the level of risk.
+You can build a specific secure structure that allows RPA bots to perform only the tasks assigned to them.

-- SSO and LDAP: the use of single sign-on with lightweight directory access protocol will secure the RPA system log on process
+- SSO and LDAP: Using single sign-on with a lightweight directory access protocol will secure the RPA system login process.

-- Encryption: Do not ignore the use of encrypted password management tools and enforcing passwords within bot activity sessions
+- Encryption: Don’t neglect to use encrypted password management tools and enforcing passwords within RPA bot activity sessions.

 Step 3.
 Data security

-- Data monitoring: constantly monitor data processed by robots to be secured from the possible malicious data manipulations
+- Data monitoring: Constantly monitor data processed by RPA bots to protect the system from possible malicious data manipulations.

-More importantly, a well-established RPA system has an Orchestrator, a tool that tracks execution logs, providing security and compliance for both bots’ actions and people involved.
+More importantly, a secure and well-established RPA system has an Orchestrator, a tool that tracks execution logs, providing RPA security and compliance for both the RPA bots’ actions and the people involved.

-- Operational security: scan the bots on vulnerabilities and implement modeling of threats to reveal system flaws and gaps
+- Operational security: Scan the RPA bots for vulnerabilities and implement threat modeling to reveal system flaws and security risks.

 Step 4.
 Governance framework

-- R&Rs management: you need to build and implement a system with clear roles and responsibilities within the department/team responsible for the automation process
+- R&Rs management: You need to build and implement a system with clear roles and responsibilities for everyone in the department/team responsible for the automation process.

-- Strategy and regulations: the company should elaborate on the set of requirements and rules within the company’s current security regulations and provide with the adequate supervision of it
+- Strategy and regulations: The company should clearly elaborate the rules and requirements set out in their current security regulations and provide adequate supervision to ensure compliance.

-- Awareness: top managers should raise awareness on the RPA-related risks and the potential impacts internally (within the responsible teams) and externally (within the bots’ creators)
+- Awareness: Top managers should raise awareness of RPA-related risks and the potential impacts internally (within the responsible teams) and externally (among the RPA bots’ creators).

-There’s no denying that implementing RPA implies a meticulous exercise for any business owner, consisting of re-evaluating the current business processes and regulations, building the new security system, or reshaping the old one, revealing the weak and identifying the critical control points.
+It’s true that implementing RPA is a meticulous process for any business owner.
+It includes re-evaluating the current business processes and regulations, building a new security system or reshaping the old one, revealing the weak spots, and identifying the critical control points.

-The reasonable question would be: “Why do I need all this fuss?”
+The reasonable question is: “Why do I need all this fuss?”

 - Gartner research has found that the average amount of avoidable rework in accounting departments can take up to 30% of a full-time employee’s overall time.
-This equates to savings of 25,000 hours per year at the cost of $878,000 for an organization with 40 full-time accounting staff.
+This equates to savings of 25,000 hours per year at the cost of $878,000 for an organization with a full-time accounting staff of 40.

-- The research from ABBYY Digital IQ provider has found that a majority of RPA adopters saw improved efficiency (55%), getting ahead of the competition/increasing their market share (52%), and revenue growth (52%), with productivity gains (44%) and business transformation (40%) also realized.
+- Research from ABBYY, the provider of Digital IQ, has revealed that a majority of RPA adopters saw improved efficiency (55%), getting ahead of the competition/increasing their market share (52%), and revenue growth (52%), with productivity gains (44%) and business transformation (40%) also realized.

-It means that implementing RPA you invest in the business’s prosperity in terms of ROI, workforce productivity, and customer satisfaction.
-The efforts are well rewarded, aren’t they?
+This means that by implementing RPA to automate repetitive tasks, you’re investing in your business’s prosperity in terms of ROI, workforce productivity, and customer satisfaction.

-When it comes to security issues, the key to success for any CISO is having a clear strategy on preventing any possible threats.
-And we hope that this article made the process of building such a strategy easier for you.
+When it comes to RPA security issues, the key to success for any CISO is having a clear strategy for preventing any possible threats.
+We hope that this article made the process of building such a strategy easier for you.

-The next step would be deciding on a trustworthy RPA system to help you with your strategy implementation.
+The next step would be deciding on a trustworthy RPA system to help you implement your strategy.
 And here we have a solution for you as well.
-It’s simple – just try Electroneek!
+It’s simple: just try Electroneek!